timglorioso/radioactive-syntax/README.md

-# Radioactive syntax theme for Atom
+# radioactive syntax theme for Atom

 Inspired by CarbonightBlue for Sublime.
-Pairs well with Quantum UI.

-## Screenshot
+Although I recommend extended periods of use, you should consult the license before trying to sue me for undesired side-effects.

 ![screenshot](https://raw.githubusercontent.com/timglorioso/radioactive-syntax/master/screenshot.png)

-## Contributing

-I don't use every language out there, so feel free to submit issues, pull requests, or suggestions for language support.